-Another 2019 project is, ‘Time Out Market Miami’ Food Hall where he has two concepts.
-One is based on his beloved Key West, (K’West) and the other is his take on artisanal pizzas, (Beach Pie).
-The original Time Out Market is in Lisbon, Portugal with more markets to follow in New York, Chicago, Boston, London and Montreal.
+Another new project is, ‘Time Out Market Miami’ Food Hall where he has two concepts.
+One is based on his love of Island Flavors named, “My Caribbean Kitchen” and the other is his take on pizza as designed by Norman, (Peace Pie).
+The original Time Out Market is in Lisbon, Portugal with more markets in New York, Chicago, Boston, London and Montreal.

 Chef Van Aken has appeared on various television shows from CNN’s “Parts Unknown” with Bourdain to “Jimmy Kimmel Live.”
 He is often cited as a culinary expert in publications such as The New York Times and Saveur.
 Additionally, Van Aken is the hosts of “A Word on Food” a radio show that airs twice a week on NPR, in addition to being a staff writer for one of the leading culinary websites, The Daily Meal.
 There he is featured on his column, “Kitchen Conversations” which have featured chefs, authors, wine-makers, cocktail gurus and restaurant luminaries.